 Conservation Status: Least Concern

-Size: Average height is 4 to 5 feet at the shoulder and 8 to 10 feet when standing on hind legs.
+Size: Average height is 4 to 5 ft. at the shoulder and 8 to 10 ft. when standing on hind legs.

-Weight: Adult bears range from 300 to 1300.
+Weight: 300 to 1300 lbs.
 Male bears are close to two times heavier than females.
 Due to the variations in weather conditions and behaviors of bears, the weight can vary between subspecies and locations.

 Brown Bears